 IRC and IBC codes prohibit the "use of toenails or nails subject to withdrawal" when making ledger connections, yet a number of deck failures each year result due to using these or other types of improper fasteners.
-For more information, see p.
-23.
+For more information, see pp. 32-34.